devGod1994/brickellpaymentgateway-plugin/README.txt

 * Fixed viabill cardtypelock

 = 2.0.7 =
-* Fixed bug where server complains about PensoPay SSL certificate.
+* Fixed bug where server complains about BrickellPay SSL certificate.
 * Changed iBill labels to viaBill
-* Added the possibility to set a custom text on the checkout page right before the customer is redirected to the PensoPay payment window.
+* Added the possibility to set a custom text on the checkout page right before the customer is redirected to the BrickellPay payment window.
 * Added the possibility to set a custom label to credit card and viaBill.

 = 2.0.6 =